 Below is a set of materials developed to help educators use and learn more about the Achieve OER Rubrics and Evaluation Tool.
-This includes a handbook and set of presentation slides that give instructions on how to apply the rubrics and use the online tool, as well as examples of what different ratings mean under each rubric.
-The information included in in the handbook and slides is meant to mirror one another.
+This includes a handbook, videos and set of presentation slides that give instructions on how to apply the rubrics and use the online tool, as well as examples of what different ratings mean under each rubric.
+The information included in in the handbook, videos and slides is meant to mirror one another, with specific examples included in the handbook and slides.
 Multiple ways to read and share this information gives educators the opportunity to use the resource(s) that are most useful for them.

 Virtual Tour of the OER Rubrics and Evaluation Tool

 Building on Achieve's OER work, seven states in Achieve’s American Diploma Project (ADP) Network —California, Illinois, Louisiana, Minnesota, North Carolina, Washington, and Wisconsin—agreed to work together in Achieve’s OER Institute.
 The goal of OER Institute is to bring these states together to discuss issues and policy barriers surrounding using OER in college- and career-ready standards implementation.
 This ongoing, year-long effort has included webinars for states to discuss these issues, such as the use of open licensing and measures of quality, as well as an in-person convening in November 2012 for state teams to share current progress in using OER and engage in strategic planning activities to use OER in their transition to new standards.
 Below is the OER Planning Framework and presentation slides used as part of the November 2012 in-person convening.

 A policy brief that provides more detail on the OER Institute, as well as information on each state involved, potential areas for cross-state collaboration and key findings is included in the adjacent tab.